chearmstrong/node-serverless-openwhisk-template/README.md

 To use Serverless with the OpenWhisk platform, the `serverless-openwhisk` is required.
 I've added this as a dev dependency.
 However, due to an open issue, this must be installed globally with Serverless.

-`nnpm install --global serverless serverless-openwhisk`
+`npm install --global serverless serverless-openwhisk`

 I've also included the `serverless-webpack` to bundle the package (to help reduce the overall package size).
 This is in the `package.json`.